-Overview

 Welcome & Overview

-Welcome!
-During this time we will introduce CDFA, explain how to use the online software, and set the stage for the two-day course.
+Welcome to the course!
+This session will introduce CDFA, explain how to use the online software, and discuss the framework for the two-day Intro Tax Increment Finance Course.

 Setting the Stage: The Basics of TIF

 TIF is perennially one of the nation’s most effective and popular development finance tools, but also one of its most misunderstood and controversial.
-Development finance professionals must have a solid understanding of how TIF works to build a successful toolbox of financing programs.
-This session will focus on understanding what TIF is and why communities use it to achieve economic development objectives.
+As such, it is imperative for development finance professionals to have a solid understanding of how TIF works to build a successful toolbox of financing programs.
+This session will focus on understanding TIF and why communities use it to achieve economic development objectives.

 TIF Legal & Procedural Nuts & Bolts